 Over the past two decades there has been a growing body of research that indicates volunteering provides individual health benefits in addition to social benefits.
 This research, which is presented by CNCS in a report entitled "The Health Benefits of Volunteering: A Review of Recent Research," has established a strong relationship between volunteering and health: those who volunteer have lower mortality rates, greater functional ability, and lower rates of depression later in life than those who do not volunteer.
+In a study reported in the Journal of American College Health, on college campuses where students gave above-average amounts of time to volunteer projects, students also have 26% less risk of binge drinking.
 Comparisons of the health benefits of volunteering for different age groups have also shown that older volunteers are the most likely to receive greater benefits from volunteering, whether because they are more likely to face higher incidence of illness or because volunteering provides them with physical and social activity and a sense of purpose at a time when their social roles are changing.
 Some of these findings also indicate that volunteers who devote a "considerable" amount of time to volunteer activities (about 100 hours per year) are most likely to exhibit positive health outcomes.